civalin/cmdlr/README.rst

 Install
 =============

-Make sure your python >= 3.4, then...
+Make sure your python >= 3.4 and already install the pip, then...

 .. code:: bash